gwenlake/nanoSAE/README.md

 pip git+https://github.com/gwenlake/nanoSAE
 ```

-# Training a Sparse Autoencoder (SAE)
+## Training a model

-You can train a SAE as follows
+You can train a Sparse Autoencoder as follows
 ```python
 from nanosae import SAETrainer, TrainConfig